gajus/eslint-plugin-jsdoc/.README/rules/check-tag-names.md

 ##### `definedTags`

-Use an array of `definedTags` strings to configure additional, allowed JSDoc tags.
+Use an array of `definedTags` strings to configure additional, allowed tags.
 The format is as follows:

 ```json